Catherinerezi/Cancel-Prediction-Prosperity/README.md

 </p>

 - And those false alarms are not wasted.
 Every over-flagged booking is an opportunity to identify which factors almost made it a real cancellation, and close that gap before it becomes one.

+# What Does This App Tell You?

+### What do we now know?
+- **Cancellations are not bad luck, they are a system problem.** The data shows consistent, repeatable patterns: guests with no deposit cancel more, guests with prior cancellations cancel again, bulk bookings cancel at the highest rates.
+These are not surprises.
+They are gaps in policy that have been left open.
+- **Room-level thinking changes everything.** A booking that looks like one cancellation is sometimes 13 rooms of lost revenue on a peak season night.
+The difference between "how many bookings cancelled" and "how many rooms cancelled" is the difference between a manageable number and an operational crisis.
+- **Individual explanation is what makes prediction actionable.** Knowing the Group segment cancels at 60% is useful.
+Knowing that booking #30650 specifically is below baseline risk and exactly why is what a hotel manager can act on today.
+- **The model is only as useful as the policy behind it.** A flagged booking means nothing if there is no SOP to respond to it.
+The real value of this app is not the prediction, it is the foundation it gives hotel teams to build boundaries that actually hold.